pip-services/pip-services-docs/content/en/conceptual/persistences/sqlserver_persistence/_index.md

 ### Introduction

 This tutorial will help you understand how to create SQL Server persistence components using Pip.Services.
-It begins by explaining how to install the sqlserver module and create the data structure used in the tutorial’s examples.
+It begins by explaining how to install the sqlserver module and create the data structure used in the tutorial's examples.
 Then, it describes each of the three persistence classes available in the module, namely SqlServerPersistence, IdentifiableSqlServerPersistence and IdentifiableJsonSqlServerPersistence.
 It ends with a summary of the main learned concepts.

 ### SQLServer persistence